ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Make sure your engineering and product teams are collaborating

 closely with whichever member of your team owns data and business intelligence.
-Bringing in data s perspective early in the product process will save a lot of headache down the road with a measure twice, create-data-schema once mindset.
+Bringing in data's perspective early in the product process will save a lot of headache down the road with a measure twice, create-data-schema once mindset.

 BEHAVIORAL DATA

 Behavioral data also called behavioral analytics events describes how users have used your application.
 Behavioral data is often fairly high volume, with a somewhat limited schema, and is best used in combination with powerful visualization software.

 Overall, you'll want behavioral data from your application to go to multiple sources. is presents a bit of a routing problem: you have a single data source (your application), but you want events to go to many places.
-The nearly universally adopted solution to this problem is Twilio s Segment platform, though there are some up-and-coming alternatives called Customer Data Platforms (CDP) such as RudderStack.
+The nearly universally adopted solution to this problem is Twilio's Segment platform, though there are some up-and-coming alternatives called Customer Data Platforms (CDP) such as RudderStack.
 A CDP can ingest data from your application, then send it to your data warehouse and to as many other SaaS platforms as you like.

 One important distinction between behavioral data generated by your application and transactional data is its precision.
 Most behavioral data is lossy users have ad blockers, requests get dropped, or firewalls get in the way.
 There are many reasons why events might not make it from a client device to your CDP.
 That doesn t mean behavioral data is not useful, but being aware of its lossiness should inform your expectations for the data and limit the use cases when querying it.
 If you need exact numbers, expect